RV navigation basics

 RV GPS Units

 Technology has dramatically improved RV navigation.
-The Global Positioning System (GPS) offers to pinpoint accuracy to any location in the U.S., Canada, Mexico, and the world within a few feet.
-GPS uses a constellation of 24 satellites in medium orbit about 12,550 miles (20,200 kilometers) above the earth.
+The Global Positioning System (GPS) offers pinpoint accuracy to any location in the U.S., Canada, Mexico, and the world within a few feet.
+GPS uses a constellation of 24 satellites in medium orbit about 12,550 miles (20,200 kilometers) above the Earth.

 Sign up now and get access to our best content, absolutely free!